Westlake Chemical (WLK) Q3 2017 Results - Earnings Call Transcript

 Mark Steven Bender - Westlake Chemical Corp.

 Thank you, Albert, and good morning, everyone.
-I will start with discussing our consolidated financial results followed by a detailed review of our Olefins and Vinyls segment results.
+I will start with discussing our consolidated financial results, followed by a detailed review of our Olefins and Vinyls segment results.
 Let me begin with our consolidated results.

-This morning Westlake reported record net income for the third quarter of 2017 of $211 million or $1.61 per diluted share on net sales of $2.1 billion as compared to the third quarter of 2016 net income of $66 million or $0.51 per diluted share on sales of $1.3 billion.
+This morning, Westlake reported record net income for the third quarter 2017 of $211 million or $1.61 per diluted share, on net sales of $2.1 billion, as compared to the third quarter 2016 net income of $66 million or $0.51 per diluted share, on sales of $1.3 billion.

-Our third quarter results were higher compared to the third quarter of 2016 due to earnings contributed from our acquisition of Axiall, lower transaction and integrated related costs and higher sales prices and margins.
-These increases were partially offset by higher interest expense in 2017 due to the increased debt balance associated with the acquisition of Axiall, a $49-million gain on the common stock of Axiall held by Westlake in the third quarter of 2016, and a higher effective tax rate in the third quarter of 2017.
+Our third quarter results were higher compared to the third quarter of 2016 due to earnings contributed from our acquisition of Axiall, lower transaction and integrated related costs, and higher sales prices and margins.
+These increases were partially offset by higher interest expense in 2017 due to the increased debt balance associated with the acquisition of Axiall, a $49 million gain on the common stock of Axiall held by Westlake in the third quarter of 2016, and a higher effective tax rate in the third quarter of 2017.

 Third quarter of 2017 was negatively impacted by transaction and integrated related cost of $7 million or $0.03 per share associated with our 2016 acquisition of Axiall.
-Third quarter 2017 net sales of $2.1 billion were driven by sales contributed by Axiall, higher sales prices for all of our major products and higher operating rates in our Vinyls segment.
+Third quarter 2017 net sales of $2.1 billion were driven by sales contributed by Axiall, higher sales prices for all of our major products, and higher operating rates in our Vinyls segment.
 Record operating income of $366 million for the third quarter of 2017 benefited from the earnings contributed by Axiall, higher sales prices which resulted in higher integrated product margins, and lower transaction and integrated-related costs compared to the third quarter of 2016.

 Sales in the third quarter of 2017 of $2.1 billion increased $130 million when compared to the second quarter of 2017.
-Third quarter of 2017 sales benefited from higher sales volumes for all of our major products and higher sales prices for major Vinyls products when compared to the second quarter of 2017.
-Operating income of $366 million increased $99 million when compared to the second quarter of 2017 operating income of $267 million.
+Third quarter of 2017 sales benefited from higher sales volumes for all of our major products, and higher sales prices for major Vinyls products when compared to the second quarter of 2017.
+Operating income of $366 million increased $99 million when compared to the second quarter 2017 operating income of $267 million.

 Third quarter 2017 operating income benefited from higher sales volumes for all of our major products and higher sales prices for our major Vinlys products.
 Lost sales margins and maintenance cost for the quarter were in line with our guidance of $25 million.
-For the nine months ended September 30, 2017, we reported operating income of $868 million on net sales of $6 billion compared to operating income of $429 million on net sales of $3.3 billion for the first nine months of 2016.
+For the nine months ended September 30, 2017, we reported operating income of $868 million on net sales of $6 billion, compared to operating income of $429 million on net sales of $3.3 billion for the first nine months of 2016.
 The increase in net sales for the first nine months of 2017 was due to sales contributed by Axiall and higher sales prices for our major products.
-The increase in operating income was mainly attributed to the earnings contributed by Axiall and higher sales prices for our major products.
+The increase in operating income was mainly attributed to the earnings contributed by Axiall, and higher sales prices for our major products.

-Our utilization of FIFO method of accounting resulted in favorable pre-tax impacts of approximately $14 million or $0.07 per share in the third quarter, compared to what earnings would have been if we'd reported on the LIFO method.
+Our utilization of FIFO method of accounting resulted in favorable pre-tax impacts of approximately $14 million, or $0.07 per share in the third quarter, compared to what earnings would have been if we'd reported on the LIFO method.
 This calculation is only an estimate and has not been audited.

 Now let's move on to review the performance of our two segments, starting with the Olefins segment.
 In the third quarter of 2017, the Olefins segment reported operating income of $165 million on net sales of $502 million, as compared to third quarter 2016 operating income of $118 million on sales of $497 million.
 Operating income increased $47 million over the same period due to higher sales prices of our major products and higher overall operating rates, partially offset by higher feedstock and energy cost.